-Here’s another trick to add to your entertaining repertoire: Salami and Provolone Phyllo Rolls.
+Here’s a trick to add to your entertaining repertoire: Salami and Provolone Phyllo Rolls.
 They come from Tieghan Gerard’s Half Baked Harvest Cookbook.
 In the middle of September, Tieghan made these for her book-launch celebration at her barn in the Colorado mountains, and they disappeared faster than anything on the table — hit with a drizzle of honey out of the oven, these salty-sweet flaky bites are irresistible.

 The best part?
 You can assemble these rolls ahead of time and stash them in the fridge or freezer until needed.
 As I was making them, I couldn’t help but think about what else could be stuffed and rolled in these layers of phyllo?
 Fig jam and blue cheese?
 Roasted butternut squash and ricotta?
 Sautéed mushrooms and fontina?
 The possibilities are endless — follow the simple method: fold a sheet of phyllo in half, brush with butter, fill, roll, repeat, bake.
 I’ve never felt more prepared for the impending holiday season.

 Friends, as noted above, I met Tieghan a few weeks ago, and I’m so excited to share her cookbook with you along with many more photos and stories from the few days I spent in the mountains — blue skies, snowy peaks, goats, horses … Colorado is dreamy.